 If you think someone else is using your xID and pretending to be you, you can go to this website and select ‘Delete xID’.
 You can then create a new xID.
 When you do this, xID will only be activated on the device you used when you created a new xID.
 You will also be asked to use BankID to activate the xID on other devices you want to use xID on.

 When you activate xID on a new device, you can use xID on all the websites you previously used xID on.
 You do not need to approve each website again.

 To be certain that no one can use your xID on the device you have lost, you can delete your xID.
 You do this by visiting this website and selecting ‘Delete xID’.
+You can then create a new xID, and will still be able to use xID to log in to the websites you have previously chosen.
+You must use BankID to activate each device you want to use xID on.
+This way you can be certain that no one gains access to your xID after you have deleted it.
 We also recommend that you do this if your device has been stolen or if you have sold your device to someone else before deleting your xID from the device first.

 Do you want to go back to using your username and password instead of xID?
 Go to this website and select ‘Delete xID’.

 Oops!
 If you can’t use your xID, try the following:

 If this doesn’t help, you can contact one of our customer advisers by using the contact form below, and we will contact you by email.

 If you no longer want to use xID on a given website, you can go to the website and tell xID not to remember you on the site.

 It is BankID Norway – the company behind BankID – that has developed xID.
 We work to make the online experience simpler and more secure for our customers, and therefore wish to inform all BankID users about our new service, xID, a new alternative to logging in with a username and password.
 You will still use BankID for services that require the highest level of identification, for example for online banking services.